eChook/documentation/programming-the-arduino/programming-the-arduino.md

 # Programming the Arduino

+Before starting, make sure you have downloaded the eChook code and installed Arduino IDE.

+Follow this order:

-Locate and open the ‘eChookCode.ino’ file that was downloaded in the last step.
+1. Locate and open the ‘eChookCode.ino’ file downloaded in the previous step.
 This will open all files in the Arduino IDE.

-Before the code can be compiled, the IDE needs to know what Arduino the code is for.
-Go to Tools > Board.
+2. Set the correct board in the IDE.
+Go to **Tools > Board**.

-If you have an Arduino Nano (as provided in the kit), select Arduino AVR Boards > Arduino Nano, then go to Tools>Processor and select ATmega328\*.
+   - If you are using an Arduino Nano, select **Arduino AVR Boards > Arduino Nano**, then go to **Tools > Processor** and select **ATmega328\***.
 The bottom right of the Arduino IDE should now read “Arduino Nano, ATmega328”.

-If you have an Arduino Nano Every, go to Boards Manager and search for "megaAVR", then install the megaAVR boards package.
-Now go to Tools > Boards > megaAVR Boards > Arduino Nano Every.
+   - If you are using an Arduino Nano Every, go to Boards Manager and search for "megaAVR", then install the megaAVR boards package.
+Then go to **Tools > Boards > megaAVR Boards > Arduino Nano Every**.

-Now check that the code compiles.
-Click the "tick" button on the top left of the Arduino IDE window.
+3. Compile the code by clicking the "tick" button on the top left of the Arduino IDE window.
 A progress bar will appear at the bottom of the window - this step will likely take a couple of minutes the first time.
 When done, the message bar will read "Done Compiling".
 If you have a problem at this point, take a look at the suggestions at the bottom of this page.

-Assuming the code compiled successfully, it can now be uploaded (flashed) to the Arduino.
+4. Assuming the code compiled successfully, it can now be uploaded (flashed) to the Arduino.
 Before plugging the Arduino in, go to "Tools > Port" and take note of which COM ports are listed.
 Now connect the Arduino via the mini USB cable.
 The computer will assign it a COM port.
 Go back to "Tools > Port" and select the new COM port, which will be the Arduino.

 {% hint style="info" %}
 If you are using the older Arduino Nano Clone, it is important to **disconnect** the Bluetooth module from the eChook board before attempting to flash code.
 This isn't required for the Arduino Nano Every, it can be programmed with everything connected.